 Inside, you’ll find…

-The Portuguese Golden Visa is one of the most famous Residency By Investment (RB) programs in the world, thanks to the aggressive marketing efforts of investment migration firms and the Portuguese government.
+The Portuguese Golden Visa is one of the most famous Residency By Investment (RBI) programs in the world, thanks to the aggressive marketing efforts of investment migration firms and the Portuguese government.

 So how does it all work?